rust-lang/rust/src/doc/rustc-dev-guide/src/ty_module/param_ty_const_regions.md

 The `Vec<T>` type is represented as `TyKind::Adt(Vec, &[GenericArgKind::Type(Param("T", 0))])`.

 The name is somewhat self explanatory, it's the name of the type parameter.
-The index of the type parameter is an integer indicating its order in the list of generic parameters in scope (note: this includes parameters defined on items on outter scopes than the item the parameter is defined on).
+The index of the type parameter is an integer indicating its order in the list of generic parameters in scope (note: this includes parameters defined on items on outer scopes than the item the parameter is defined on).
 Consider the following examples:

 ```rust,ignore
 struct Foo<A, B> {